 CBD, especially the rub in cream, can help relieve pain in your joints, reduce inflammation and swelling!
 It does a lot more than just relieve physical pain, it can help with anxiety, depression, and insomnia.
 Basically, a powerhouse product that you should be taking every day!

-Lucky for you I have hooked you peeps up with an amazing giveaway where you could win top of the line CBD products ($300 value).
-You could be enjoying CBD bath bombs, dog treats for your little pups, rub on creams- plus more!
+Lucky for you I have hooked you peeps up with an amazing CBD company that produces only top of the line CBD products You could be enjoying CBD bath bombs, dog treats for your little pups, rub on creams- plus more!

 Here are 10 tips for marathon (or any race) training: